 Warts aren’t just random skin growths—they’re caused by the human papillomavirus (HPV).
-If someone has a cut somewhere on their body—even a very small one—and they come into contact with the virus somewhere in Spring, it can easily sneak into the body and cause a wart to form.
+If someone has a cut somewhere on their body—even a very small one—and they come into contact with the virus somewhere, it can easily sneak into the body and cause a wart to form.

 Warts are usually harmless and benign, but they are contagious.
 That means that once you have a wart, you can spread the virus to other people, or grow even more warts on your body that will require wart treatment.

 The good news is that it’s fairly easy to prevent warts.
 Just by being aware of prevention techniques, you’re much more likely to stay wart-free.

 - If you spend any time in locker rooms or at public pools (or anywhere else you might be barefoot in public), keep your feet covered.
 Warts love moisture, and this is where many people get warts on the bottom of their feet.

 - Try not to touch someone else’s wart.
 This can be awkward, especially if someone reaches for a handshake, but it’s much better to be safe than sorry.

 - Don’t bite your nails.
 When you bite your nails, this can break the skin around your nails and provide easy pathways for HPV to enter your body and cause a wart to develop.

 If you already have a wart, but want to make sure it doesn’t spread while you’re undergoing a wart treatment, here are a few additional prevention techniques:

 - When you have a wart on your foot, try to keep your feet as dry as possible.